GeoscienceAustralia/PyRate/README.rst

       prepifg

-The ``pyrate`` program has three command line options corresponding to different parts of the PyRate workflow.
+The ``pyrate`` program has three command line options corresponding to different parts of the PyRate workflow:

 1. ``prepifg``
 2. ``linrate``